iiasa/GLOBIOM_GUI/README.md

 * Go to the ``GUI`` folder created on cloning the repository.
 * From there, load ``GGIG_java_path.txt`` into a text editor, enter the path that matches your Java installation, and save.

-Thereafter, the GUI can be started by running ``launch.bat``, a cross-platform launcher script.
+Thereafter, the  GUI can be started by running ``globiom.bat``, a cross-platform launcher script.
 The GUI runs on Windows and MacOS.
 On Linux there is an issue that we expect to resolve soon.

 ## Further reading